 System operators and/or providers of service layer platform(s) which can provide services/common functionalities for applications that are independent of the underlying network(s).

-Pre-conditions (if any)
+Pre-conditions

 Communication/connectivity networks (phase network) to collect the measurements from PMUs to centers.

-Triggers (if any)
+Triggers

 System conditions deducted from the analysis of collected data trigger a counter measure action for example to curtail or reduce power flow in a HV/MV transmission.

-Normal Flow (as applicable)
+Normal Flow

 Interactions between actors and system required for successful execution of the use case or scenario.